dlang-tour/core/public/content/en/basics.md

     vec2.y = 20.0;
     vec2.z = 0.0;

-    // assert is a compiler built-in which verifies
+    // assert is a compiler built-in which
-    // conditions in Debug mode and aborts the
+    // verifies conditions in Debug mode and
-    // program with an AssertionError is it fails assert(vec1.length() == 10.0);
+    // aborts the program with an AssertionError
+    // if it fails
+    assert(vec1.length() == 10.0);
-    // If a member function doesn't have parameters,
+    // If a member function has no parameters,
-    // the calling braces () might just be omitted assert(vec2.length == 20.0);
+    // the calling braces () might be omitted assert(vec2.length == 20.0);

-    // Test the functionality for the dot product assert(vec1.dot(vec2) == 0.0);
+    // Test the functionality for dot product assert(vec1.dot(vec2) == 0.0);

-    // Thanks to toString() we can now just output
+    // Thanks to toString() we can now just
-    // our vector's with writeln
+    // output our vector's with writeln
     import std.stdio: writeln, writefln;
     writeln("My vec1 = ", vec1);
     writefln("My vec2 = %s", vec2);

     // Check the string representation
+    assert(vec1.toString() ==
-    assert(vec1.toString() == "x: 10.0 y: 0.0 z: 0.0");
+        "x: 10.0 y: 0.0 z: 0.0");
+    assert(vec2.toString() ==
-    assert(vec2.toString() == "x: 0.0 y: 20.0 z: 0.0");
+        "x: 0.0 y: 20.0 z: 0.0");
 }

 # Arrays